Wheel of the Year: Winter Solstice (Midwinter / Yule)

 The winter solstice, falling on or about 21 December in the Northern hemisphere, is celebrated by neopagans under various names, including Midwinter and Yule.
 A name used by neo-druids is Alban Arthan.
+The Old English midwinter and ġeol (Yule) referred to the winter solstice day, and was reportedly when the heathen Anglo-Saxons celebrated the festival Mōdraniht.
+Before the Old Norse festival of jól (Yule) was Christianised, it was likely celebrated on the full moon of the lunisolar month following the winter solstice, rather than the solstice itself.
+This ranges between January 5 and February 2 in the Gregorian calendar.

-It has been recognised as a significant turning point in the yearly cycle since the late Stone Age.
+The winter solstice has been recognised as a significant turning point in the yearly cycle since the late Stone Age.
 Ancient megalithic sites Newgrange and Stonehenge were carefully aligned with the winter solstice sunrise and sunset.
-While commonly referred to as "Yule", after the Germanic and later Northern European winter festival of the same name, those celebrations by Germanic heathens likely followed the Christianisation of the Germanic peoples.
-Historical sources indicate those observances coinciding with the full moon of the lunisolar month following the winter solstice, ranging between January 5 and February 2 in the Gregorian calendar.
 The reversal of the Sun's ebbing presence in the sky symbolises the rebirth of the solar god and presages the return of fertile seasons.
 From Germanic to Roman tradition, this is the most important time of celebration.

 Practices vary, but sacrifice offerings, feasting, and gift giving are common elements of Midwinter festivities.
 Bringing sprigs and wreaths of evergreenery (such as holly, ivy, mistletoe, yew, and pine) into the home and tree decorating are also common during this time.